Before we begin

 This is the most important textual variant in the entire Hebrew Bible.
 It is the passage where the redaction is proven by manuscript evidence.

-Here is what your Bible says – the Masoretic Text, standardised around AD 100:
+Here is what your Bible says – the Masoretic Text (mass-oh-RET-ik), standardized around AD 100:

-Now here is what the Dead Sea Scrolls say – from manuscript 4QDeutj, copied centuries before the Masoretic Text was standardised:
+Now here is what the Dead Sea Scrolls say – from manuscript 4QDeutj, copied centuries before the Masoretic Text was standardized:

-The Septuagint – the Greek translation made in the 3rd century BC from Hebrew manuscripts older than the MT – confirms the Dead Sea Scroll reading: "according to the number of the angels of God."
+The Septuagint (SEP-too-ah-jint) – the Greek translation made in the 3rd century BC from Hebrew manuscripts older than the MT – confirms the Dead Sea Scroll reading: "according to the number of the angels of God."
+The Greek translators used "angels" where the Hebrew says "sons of God" – both terms refer to divine beings in the council of the Most High.

-The two oldest witnesses agree: "sons of God."
+The two oldest manuscripts agree: "sons of God."
 The later Masoretic Text changed it to "sons of Israel."
 Why?

-Because "sons of God" implies a divine council – a Most High who divides the nations among his divine sons.
+Because "sons of God" implies a divine council – a heavenly assembly where the Most High presides over other divine beings.
+It means the Most High divided the nations among his divine sons, giving each one a people to govern.
 And verse 9 says: "For Yhwh's allotment is his people, Jacob is his special possession."
 If the Most High divides the nations among divine beings, and Yhwh receives Israel as his allotment – then Yhwh is not the Most High.
 He is one of the Most High's sons.
 He is a subordinate who received one nation.

 That is what the original text says.
 The scribes could not tolerate it.
 So they changed "sons of God" to "sons of Israel" – removing the divine council and eliminating the implication that Yhwh answered to anyone.